Matthew Stafford Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Matchup vs. Arizona

-- Stafford's 265.6 passing yards per game in five matchups against the Cardinals are 19.9 fewer yards than his over/under in Monday's game.
+- Stafford's 265.6 passing yards per game in five matchups against the Cardinals are 19.9 less than yards than his over/under in Monday's game.

 - Stafford threw multiple touchdown passes four times over four of those matchups against the Cardinals.